leonardo-pilastri-sonarsource/sqman/README.md

 #### Linux/macOS Users:
 Open a terminal and navigate to the directory containing the `install.sh` script \
-Run the script using the command: `./install.sh`
+Run the script using the command: `source install.sh`

 #### Windows Users:
 Open Command Prompt navigate to the directory containing the `install.bat` script \
 Run the script using the command: `install.bat`

+This will also activate the python virtual environment.

 ### How to use